Homas/ioc2rpz/README.md

 - NS server name used in SOA record;
 - an email address for SOA record (in SOA format);
 - list of management TSIG keys (names only).
 Please refer [the management section](#ioc2rpz-management) for the details.
-- list of ACL IP addresses for REST API and DoH access control.
+- list of ACL IP addresses for REST API access control.

 Sample **srv** record:
 ```